smbrown/sctc/content/plugins/give/readme.txt

 [See full changelog here >>](https://plugins.svn.wordpress.org/give/trunk/changelog.txt)

 == Upgrade Notice ==

+= 2.1.3 =
+This version contains a database cleanup routine to delete donation payment meta that is not attached to any payment.
+For instance, if you deleted a payment the metadata associated with it still remained prior to this version.
+With this upgrade the orphaned data will be removed.

 = 2.1.0 =
 This new version is full of many great features and enhancements.
 Please ensure you have a backup in place prior to updating and be sure to update Give Core and then your Give Add-ons to the latest versions for maximum compatibility.